hapostgres/pg_auto_failover/docs/architecture-multi-standby.rst

 In this case, the system is setup with two standby nodes participating in the replication quorum, allowing for ``number_sync_standbys = 1``.
-The system always maintain a minimum of two copies of the data set, one on the primary, another one on one on either node B or node D. Whenever we lose one of those nodes, we can hold to this guarantee of two copies of the data set.
+The system always maintain a minimum of two copies of the data set, one on the primary, another one on either node B or node D. Whenever we lose one of those nodes, we can hold to this guarantee of two copies of the data set.

 Adding to that, we have the standby server C which has been setup to not participate in the replication quorum.
 Node C will not be found in the